erichoke/Stanford/README.md

 # Stanford
-Scripts for photovoltaics research and opto-electronic characterization writen with McGehee Group
+Scripts for photovoltaics research and opto-electronic characterization written with McGehee Group

 1. Data Extraction: This folder contains several matlab scripts that read in all of the data files in a selected folder of the same data type, extracts the data and combines the data into a single csv or excel file.
 Run the script in matlab and a user interface dialog box will allow you to select a file in the folder to do the extractino from.Supported data types include:
   - Generic text data file extraction from files with headers [Extract.m, ExtractInterpolate.m allows user to specify a common set of independent variable values to interpolate the data from all of the files to]